-If you’re unsure of what a close-up shot is, aren’t sure how to define a close-up shot, or just want to read a primer, then you’re in the right place.
-We’re going to do a deep dive on the close-up shot, look at some of the examples, and also spend some time dissecting an extension of the close-up shot known as the extreme close up shot.
+No shot has a more direct impact on the audience than this one.
+We’re going to do a deep dive on the close-up shot, look at some of the examples, and also spend some time dissecting an extension of the shot.

 Close Up Shot Definition

-A close-up shot is a shot taken of a subject or object at close range that shows greater detail.
+A shot taken of a subject or object at close range that shows greater detail.
 The shot is tightly framed and is most often used to frame a character’s face in such a way that it fills the screen and dominates the scene.

-Now that we’ve got a close-up shot definition, let’s take a look at when you would use one.
+Now that we’ve got a definition, let’s take a look at when you would use one.

 The close shot provides the viewer a detailed and intimate look at a character and is the best tool a director has for conveying a character’s emotional state of mind; it draws us into the subject’s space and helps us understand their feelings.